 The entertainment lasts for hours nowadays and includes performances by pop stars and dance acts.
 This year the Illuminations were turned on by classical singer Alfie Boe who is from Fleetwood.
 The countdown was so exciting, then when Alfie pressed the button a huge cloud of confetti burst and the lights illuminated including the Tower.
 Moments later fireworks shot out from the top of the Tower.
 It was brilliant!
 The town was bustling with families.
 Isn't it fantastic that this tradition continues to be so popular!

-After lots of editing and feedback I have now completed my Blackpool set upper middle grade novel.
-I have also changed the title to THE SEASIDE SWITCH.
+After lots of editing and feedback I have now completed my Blackpool set upper middle grade novel, Gracie Fairshaw and The Mysterious Guest.

 I am now working on a new Blackpool book currently titled Trouble at the Tower.
 This has meant several more trips to Blackpool, including the local history centre where I have been using the microfilm readers to look at the Blackpool Gazette.
 I haven't done that in a very long time!

-My new book sees my main character becoming a local newspaper journalist - which is the job I used to have a long time ago!
+My sequel sees my main character becoming a local newspaper journalist - which is the job I used to have a long time ago!
 It's been a real trip down memory lane thinking back to my days as a reporter.